Decluttering When You Are Overwhelmed (Simple Tips That Actually Work)

 Selling used items can be a job in and of itself, creating more stress and work.
 While re-selling is admirable and can help offset the original cost of something, it may be more trouble than it’s worth.

 I have sold many gently used items but have found donating or gifting is much easier and more efficient.
 The hassle of negotiating a price, setting up a time for potential sellers to see it, etc can be time consuming.
-Consider ways (as listed above) to get rid of your stuff straightaway, not drag out the process.
+Consider ways (as listed above) to get rid of your stuff immediately, not drag out the process.
 You’ll likely feel less overwhelmed with decluttering if you accept you don’t need to sell the items but can simply give them away.

 15. Look at decluttering as self-care